Data Assimilation (DA-TT)

 The aim of these online seminars is to have an informal, in-depth discussion about topics related to the activities of the DA-TT and its members.

 They can be used to share preliminary results from ongoing projects and solicit feedback from the group, to discuss a specific technical or scientific challenge, to propose collaborative work for the DA-TT, or other technical/scientific topics.

 The seminars are planned for one hour with a presentation followed by questions and discussion.

-They will take place on the last Monday of every other month starting at 3pm UTC.
+They will take place on the last Monday of every other month, time tbc.

 |7th March 2022||Technical seminar (3)||Anthony Weaver||A multi-scale hybrid background error covariance model for ocean DA|

 |29th November 2021||Technical seminar (2)||Matt Martin||Developing the assimilation of satellite total surface current velocities|

 |27th September 2021||Technical seminar (1)||Andy Moore||Properties of analysis and forecast errors derived from the adjoint of a 4D-Var system|